 - The Committee Secretary is Clare Simpson (Clare.Simpson@warwick.ac.uk).

-- If you are a member of staff or a student with concerns regarding bullying or harassment, see the information available on the University’s Dignity at Warwick page (link at right).
+- If you are a member of staff or a student with concerns regarding bullying or harassment, see the links to the University's Report and Support procedures and to the University’s Diversity and Inclusion policies (links at right).